juansta/breakin/woolworths.md

 The email requires us to sign off on the Scope Of Works and to provide an excess payment of $1,000.
 Im not sure why we are required to pay Claims Central as our insurance policy is with Woolworths.

+## Second Woolworths Phone call
+I tried to get hold of Woolworths Insurance (17:30) to ask them why we are required to pay an external third party an excess.
+Their office hours are 8am to 5pm.

+Surely they cant expect multiple excess payment from a single insured event!